bwoodsend/sprat/README.rst

         if "eggs" in package.summary:
             print(package.name)

-    # Keyword or regex searches can be optimised by finding search terms in the
+    # Literal or regex searches can be optimised by finding search terms in the
     # raw, unparsed (clear text) database then only unpacking the packages with
     # matches.
 This process does not discriminate between the package's fields
     # so more precise filtering is still required on the subset that get